- Red Hat Insights Data & Application Security

-More information, including registration details, is available at Getting Started page
+More information, including registration details, is available within Insights at Register Systems or at the Getting Started page.

 Q: Where do I access Red Hat Insights?

-A: Red Hat Insights is hosted on cloud.redhat.com.
+A: Red Hat Insights is hosted on cloud.redhat.com/insights.
 Existing Insights users who have already installed the Insights client can proceed directly to the analytics dashboard on this cloud site.
-New users or existing customers who want to register additional systems should begin on the Getting Started page for detailed instructions on registering hosts.
+New users or existing users who want to register additional systems should begin on the Register Systems page for detailed instructions on registering hosts.